colinbut/pokedex/README.md

 note that:

 `server` is the command to indicate starting this application as a HTTP Server.
-(Jetty HTTP Server is started up) `src/main/resources/pokedex.yaml` is the application configuration file in yaml (yml) format
+(Jetty HTTP Server is started up) `src/main/resources/pokedex.yaml` is the application configuration file in yaml (yml) format and this reside under the appropriate project folder

 ### Hitting the endpoint